Mrt134/Experimental/1.0luminadocumentation/_build/html/_sources/luminaplugins.txt

 .. figure:: images/luminadesktopplugin7.png

 :numref:`Figure %s: System Monitor Display <luminadesktopplugin7>` Shows the "Summary" tab of the System Monitor plugin.
-CPU Temperature, CPU Usage, and Memory Usage are displayed.
+CPU Temperature (in Celsius), CPU Usage, and Memory Usage are displayed.
+Currently, there are no other options to display in the system monitor aside from these statistics and the read/write speed monitor, shown next.

 .. _luminadesktopplugin8: